LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 Beyond build and test correctness, we also want to ensure that code follows common conventions before acceptance.
 The following list summarizes concerns we want to identify during pull request reviews and resolve before a pull request is approved for merging.
-The list contains references to details in the coding guidelines.
+Please see the CS Toolkit coding guidelines **(insert link here)** document for details.

  #.
 A new file or directory must be located in in the proper location; e.g.,
     in the same directory with existing files supporting related functionality.
-    See :ref:`dirorgsec-label`.
  #.
 File contents must be organized clearly and structure must be consistent
     with conventions.
-See :ref:`headerguide-label` for header file guidelines and :ref:`sourceguide-label` for source file guidelines.
  #.
 Namespace and other scoping conventions must be followed.
-    See :ref:`scopesec-label`.
  #.
 Names (files, types, methods, variables, etc.) must be clear, easily
     understood by others, and consistent with usage in other parts of the code.
     Terminology must be constrained; i.e., don't introduce a new term for something that already exists and don't use the same term for different concepts.
-See :ref:`namesec-label`.
  #.
 Documentation must be clear and follow conventions.
 Minimal, but adequate,
     documentation is preferred.
-See :ref:`docsec-label`.
  #.
 Implementations must be correct, robust, portable, and understandable to
     other developers.
-See :ref:`designsec-label` and :ref:`portsec-label`.
  #.
 Adequate tests (unit and performance) tests must be added for new
     functionality.